 7. Learn something new together.

 There are tons of videos and tutorials on YouTube that teach different things.
-Find something that both of you are interested in learning and have your own class time.
+Find something both of you are interested in learning and have your own class time.
 You can have fun together while learning something new.

 8. Look at old pictures.

 When we get bogged down in day-to-day life, we can find it hard to remember how we fell in love with our partner.
 Take some time and reminisce through old pictures.
 You could take a spin through your wedding album and photos from when your kids were little.
-This type of date will remind you how much you appreciate each other and remember what it was like when you first fell in love.
+This date will remind you how much you appreciate each other and remember what it was like when you first fell in love.

 9. Play video games.

 You could play video games together as an alternative to a board game night.
 This type of activity is another great way to spend an evening.
 Find a game you have not played for a while and have fun rediscovering it together.

 This type of date can still be done, but keep the music on the quiet side.
 Mix in some slow dances, and you can have a great time dancing the night away in your own house.

 11. Work out together.